 - The setup: To put more emphasis on your chest, lean forward a little bit and bend your knees, letting your feet drift back.
 This little bit of a lean over the bar will ease the load on the triceps and bring more of your lower chest into the lift.

-- The lower: To put more emphasis on your chest, let your elbows flare out to the sides a little bit as you go down.
+- The lower: To put more emphasis on your chest, let your elbows flare out to the sides a little bit as you go down, and lean forward instead of keeping a totally upright torso.
 Lower yourself until you’ve got a full stretch on your lower chest (or until your shoulders get cranky), keeping your forearms as vertical as possible.

-Pullovers are the only exercise on this list where you’re pulling your arms back towards your torso instead of pressing them out, giving you an opportunity to stimulate your chest muscles in a new way, which should help to develop rounder, fuller pecs.
+Pullovers are the only exercise on this list where you’re pulling your arms back towards your torso instead of pressing them out.
+That gives you an opportunity to stimulate your chest muscles in a new way, which should help you build rounder and fuller pecs.
 This makes them a popular chest exercise among bodybuilders (and they’re another favourite of Arnold Schwarzenegger).